heyudou/JD_Lab/cfRNA/README.md

 Genome-wide MAF was compared at **≥10×, ≥20×, ≥30×, and ≥50×** coverage to assess whether regional patterns remain stable with increasing read-depth stringency.

-The next step is to compare these RNA allelic-imbalance patterns with an independent **MCF7 DNA allele-specific copy-number profile**.
+Next Step: compare these RNA allelic-imbalance patterns with an independent **MCF7 DNA allele-specific copy-number profile**.
+Also obtain more MCF7 heterozygous sites.